LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 MOTS-c Discovery and Mitochondrial Encoding

 MOTS-c was identified in 2015 as a peptide encoded within a short open reading frame in the 12S rRNA region of mitochondrial DNA.
 Unlike nuclear-encoded peptides, MOTS-c is translated using the mitochondrial genetic code and exported to the cytoplasm and circulation.
-Plasma MOTS-c levels have been measured in humans and show variation with age and metabolic state.
+Reported plasma MOTS-c levels vary by age and metabolic state across published cohorts.
 The discovery of MOTS-c expanded the concept of mitochondria as signaling organelles that communicate with the nucleus and other tissues.

-Lee C et al. “The mitochondrial-derived peptide MOTS-c promotes metabolic homeostasis and reduces obesity and insulin resistance.”
+Lee C et al. “The mitochondrial-derived peptide MOTS-c promotes metabolic homeostasis and reduces metabolic-dysregulation models and insulin resistance.”
 Cell Metab.
 2015.
 PubMed

 AMPK Activation and Metabolic Signaling